-Immigrant children arrive in Michigan
+Immigrant children from Central America arrive in Mich.

 Bay City — A human care organization says 24 immigrant children from Central America have arrived in Michigan.